nebulis33/linda-blog/_posts/2019-05-21-keep-going.md

 > Every person sitting here has some kind of dream -- an idea of what their lives might look like.
 It could be a career goal, it could be an athletic achievement, it could be the place you want to live or the family that you hope to create.
 Here's the thing: Whisper it to yourself if you must, but say it out loud, put it out there -- don't curb your ambitions, don't tell yourself, 'I could never do that.
 I'm not good enough.
 It's too much.'
 >
 > My advice is really simple: Think big for yourself and then, just head in that general direction.
 Whether you arrive at the ideal destination is not even the point.
-The point is to be ambitious for your life \u2026 and then just, try.
+The point is to be ambitious for your life... and then just, try.
 >
 > Now: of course, I can't know where your fulfillment and happiness will be found.
 I can't tell you where your dream is.
 Only you know that.
 >